 Downtown offers a variety of hotel options including large convention hotels, luxurious five-star accommodations, beautiful historic options and more!

 Thanks to a burgeoning convention center and business community, Downtown’s hospitality market has grown tremendously with 24 hotels including nine that have opened since September of 2014: JW Marriott, SpringHill Suites, Hampton Inn, Homewood Suites, Holiday Inn, Aloft Hotel Downtown, Marriott Marquis Houston Convention Center Hotel, Le Meridien and Hotel Alessandra.
-The area boasts 7,780 rooms, with more than 500 additional rooms planned between now and 2019.
+The area boasts 7,800 rooms, with another500 additional room in three new projects planned to open summer of 2019.

 The Downtown District Clean & Safe Program strives to make sure Downtown Houston is a vibrant, friendly and inviting community.
 The highly visible teams of safety guides and maintenance professionals provide daily services making Downtown one of the safest and cleanest neighborhoods in the city.